Rafhael-Josino/Finance-Control/README.md

 - Add to the transaction elements mentioned above event handlers to touch screen events
 - Make an inital page that directs to the desired application (so far there are general transactions logging and criptocoins transactions organizer);
-- Put json file generation as an option in the crypto transactions application;
 - Make another json file containing the final situation of each year.
 This file should be used to parser from a determined year without having to parser all the previous years
 - Verify use of time interval to calculate gains and losses inside given interval
 - Expand to other classes of assets (the main objective of this code is for cripto transactions)